 We know that students need all the help they can get.
 It seems the students at the top of the class have a secret—many of them relying on a few high-quality online resources to enhance their learning and slash their study time.
-We are now letting you in on that secret.

 Top Paid Platforms

 Medmastery is one of the leading medical education platforms used by doctors and practitioners worldwide.
 They have courses across a wide variety of specialties and focus heavily on helping you develop crucial clinical skills (rather than just teaching dry theory).
 The learning platform has won a bunch of prestigious awards over the last few years and we can easily see why—their videos are fun and engaging, they offer courses in a wide variety of specialties, and their teachers are some of the most renowned professors and educators in the medical world.

 Medmastery also offers full CME accreditation (which will be important when you finally start practicing and need to show that you’re staying up-to-date professionally!).
 Their courses are structured logically and the content is concise, designed to not overwhelm students but rather equip them with the 20% of skills that will help to solve over 80% of cases—a claim they certainly deliver on.
 Many medical learning platforms focus on knowledge-acquisition, whereas Medmastery focuses more on building solid foundation skills.

 They offer a free trial membership (which gets you free access to chapter 1 of every course) and are currently offering free access to courses that relate to treating COVID-19 through their 1 Million Ventilator Staffing Challenge.